radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The RADIUS proxy MUST discard any response to these requests and SHOULD stop processing the requests.

 A home server which receives Access-Request packets MUST behave as defined above for a proxy and discard those requests and stop processing them.
-Where a RADIUS packet is part of a multi-packet authentication session (e.g. EAP), the underlying authentication session could be continued, or the underlying authentication session data could be discarded.
+Where a RADIUS packet is part of a multi-packet authentication session (e.g., EAP), the underlying authentication session could be continued, or the underlying authentication session data could be discarded.
 The server may be able to receive and process another packet for that authentication session via a different incoming connection.
 It is difficult to make more recommendations for managing partially processed authentication sessions, as such recommendations depend strongly on the authentication method being used.
 As a result, further behavior is implementation defined and outside the scope of this specification.